 We ran in-lab usability tests with six participants on the mobile application.
 The interviews were administered in Arabic and the participants went through a set of tasks and scenarios provided by Deliveroo.

 Participants interacted with the application via a web link on their own personal mobile device.

 Each identified issue was assigned a rating scale which referred to the criticality of addressing it.
 Participants’ eating habits and preferences are described, in addition to the positive observations they made during their interaction with Deliveroo.

 The app was a mix of English and Arabic, which wasn't well received.
 "I'm actually upset that it’s all in English, I feel like I can't point out what I want."

 Translations were generic and sometimes offensive to users.

-The usability test identified some issues among Arabic speakers that had to be rectified prior to launch, these issues were critical and were mostly around translation and areas of the app using English language, especially across image assets.
+The usability tests identified some issues among Arabic speakers that had to be rectified prior to the launch.
+These issues were critical and were mostly around translation and areas of the app using English language, especially across image assets.